Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 When selecting a diamond from your vendor, follow these expert recommendations:

 Diamond Carat and Diamond Size are frequently mistaken as meaning the same thing.
 Diamond Carat, however, refers to the weight of the diamond—whereas Diamond Size refers to how large it appears.

 A larger sized diamond doesn’t mean it has a larger carat weight.
 The surface area of the table, the depth and other shape features are not impacted by carat weight.
 These aspects depend largely on Diamond Shape and how the diamond is cut—both of which contribute to how large the diamond appears.

-As an example, a 5 Carat Princess Cut Diamond ring may appear larger than a 5 Carat Round Brilliant Diamond ring like this one.
+As an example, this 5 Carat Princess Cut Diamond ring from James Allen may appear larger than a 5 Carat Round Brilliant Diamond ring like this one from James Allen.
 Both shapes are excellent choices (except the Princess Cut example is a poorly cut diamond).
 The size of each stone appears different, even though the carat weights are nearly the same.